KaiTheRedNinja/Jumbleum/Notes.docc/SATs/SAT English.md

 - Relating to the previous sentence.
 These are similar to the previous type, except that the BLANK is within the explanation.
 They usually require you to identify the *subject matter* of the statement.
 For example, if the statement talks about a flare, the BLANK might have to do with its location or brightness.

+Theres also a different variant of this question, that goes something like "what does the underlined word mean?".
+These can also be treated as fill-the-blank questions, just treat each of the explanation phrases as a candidate word.